 Established in 2006 Baby Sleep Fairy is a specialized partner company of All in the Family Counselling Centre Pte Ltd.

 BabySleepFairy is a baby and child sleep consulting company that helps parents solve common baby sleep problems.
-Is your young child suffering from sleep problems such as middle of the night waking, early morning waking and napping or bed time struggles?
-Baby Sleep Fairy is here to help.
+Is your young child suffering from sleep problems, such as middle of the night waking, early morning waking and napping or bed time struggles?
+Baby Sleep Fairy offers baby sleep training solutions that will solve your problems in no time.

 Sleep is a brain function and something that must be learned.
 Baby Sleep Fairy provides an evidence based approach on appropriate baby sleep behaviour, explaining normal child sleep development, defining sleep problems and busting ill-founded, ignorant cultural beliefs about sleep.
 Parents are assisted in choosing the best approach to solving their child’s sleep problems, as Ms. Fontana doesn’t base it on any one method but rather works on a flexible, personal level that is responsive in providing baby sleep help.